racsus/WhiteLabelAPI/README.md

 _This project is splitted in diferent layers using the Clean Architecture methodology described here (https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures).
 Here you can find an explanation of each layer:_

-1. CleanArchitecture.WebAPI: It contains the API controllers.
+1. WhiteLabelAPI.WebAPI: It contains the API controllers.
 Don't add business logic here.
 API credentials and connection string database will be in the apisecuritysettings.json and connectionstrings.json files.
-2. CleanArchitecture.Core: It contains the business logic: Entities, Services, DTOs, etc.
+2. Core: It contains the business logic: Entities, Services, DTOs, etc.
-3. CleanArchitecture.Infrastructure.Data: It contains the data layer (Repositories).
+3. Infrastructure.Data: It contains the data layer (Repositories).
-4. CleanArchitecture.Infrastructure.Migrations: It contains the nuget package Microsoft.EntityFrameworkCore.Tools necessary to be able to execute the EF CodeFirst commands like Add-Migrations, Update-Database, etc.
+4. Infrastructure.Migrations: It contains the nuget package Microsoft.EntityFrameworkCore.Tools necessary to be able to execute the EF CodeFirst commands like Add-Migrations, Update-Database, etc.
-5. CleanArchitecture.Infrastructure.DependencyBuilder: It contains all the dependecy injections.
+5. Infrastructure.DependencyBuilder: It contains all the dependecy injections.
 If you add a new service or repository class, you will need to add the injection here.

 ## Good practices